Country selection

 G-PV-GIN notes all AE/ADR notifications are made on the national notification form designed by the DNPM.
 Refer to G-PV-GIN for form details.

-In addition, per G-PV-GIN, Guinea also submits ADR notifications to the World Health Organization (WHO)’s Programme for International Drug Monitoring via the VigiFlow database (GIN-16).
+In addition, per G-PV-GIN, Guinea also submits ADR notifications via the VigiFlow database (GIN-16).
+Per GIN-15, GIN-16 is a web-based platform developed by the World Health Organization (WHO)’s Uppsala Monitoring Centre to help countries manage AEs/ADRs.
 See GIN-15 for detailed information on VigiFlow, and see GIN-18 for submission instructions.

 Interim and Annual Progress Reports

 According to GIN-5, the principal investigator (PI) is responsible for submitting a progress report on the status of a clinical trial to be evaluated by the National Ethics Committee for Health Research (Comité National d’Ethique pour la Recherche en Santé (CNERS)).
-In addition, as per the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7), which GIN-17 indicates that Guinea is implementing, the investigator should promptly provide written reports to the sponsor and the institutional ethics committee (EC), and where applicable, the institution, on any changes significantly affecting the conduct of the trial, and/or increasing the risk to participants.
+In addition, per GIN-17, Guinea is required to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7), which states the investigator should promptly provide written reports to the sponsor and the institutional ethics committee, and where applicable, the institution, on any changes significantly affecting the conduct of the trial, and/or increasing the risk to participants.

 Final Report